 As in other pages of this blog, I am recommending some products or services below, that I have personally tried and continued using for my web development needs.
 I do not include anything unknown to me.

-1. Have a head start in web development by registering a well-thought domain name
+Jumpstart your web development career by registering a well-thought domain name

 I have avoided building websites at free services such as Blogger (domains ending in blogspot.com).
 I suggest you do the same.
 You are creating something valuable.
 Why not keep that value to yourself?